netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 --- abstract

 RFC 8519 defines a YANG data model for Access Control Lists (ACLs).
-This document discusses a set of extensions that fix many of the limitations of the ACL model as initially defined in RFC 8519.
+This document specifies a set of extensions that fix many of the limitations of the ACL model as initially defined in RFC 8519.
 Specifically, it introduces augmentations to the ACL base model to enhance its functionality and applicability.